Use our handy Find my Bin Day Link

-If your bin has been missed in the collection round, please contact Cleanaway on 9091 5686.
+If your bin was on the verge by 6am and has not been collected on your bin day please contact Cleanaway on (08) 9091 5686.

-- Do not tie recyclables up in plastic bags, or place plastic bags in your recycle bin.
+- Do not tie recyclables in plastic bags or place plastic bags in your recycling bin

-- Remove lids from bottles, jars and containers before putting in your bin.
-The lids can also be put in your recycle bin.
+- Remove lids from bottles, jars and containers.
+The lids can also be put in the recycling bin.

 - Metal objects other than steel and aluminium cans